kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

 ```

 The feature as a whole is guarded by a new feature gate — proposed name
-`IndependentWorkerTopologyVersion` — that we will register (defaulted off) when we implement,
+`WorkerVersionPinning` — that we will register (defaulted off) when we implement,
 following the existing `ClusterTopology` gate in
 [`feature/feature.go`](https://github.com/kubernetes-sigs/cluster-api/blob/main/feature/feature.go).
 Cluster API gates behavior in controller and webhook code rather than via a field-level codegen